San Diego Community College District

 Training and Experience:

 Initial salary placement is commensurate with related experience and promotional rules.
 The District offers a comprehensive fringe benefit package including employer paid: medical, dental, and vision plans; sick and vacation leave; and opportunities for professional development.
-Initial Salary Placement, Promoted or transferred employees will be placed as specified in the Management Employees Handbook.
+Initial Salary Placement, Promoted or transferred employees will be placed as specified in the SPAA Supervisory & Professional Administrators Association Handbook.
 This position is FLSA Exempt and may not accrue overtime.
+A temporary probationary period will be applied to the employee entering this assignment.
 The SDCCD Employment Web Page provides a link to employee collective bargaining agreements and handbooks, and more information about terms and conditions of employment to include salary and benefits.

 To apply, visit: https://www.sdccdjobs.com